pantro14/fedex-assessment/README.md

 ## Running unit tests 🚦

 Run `ng test` to execute the unit tests via [Jest](https://jestjs.io/).
+For maximum QA the coverage is setup to 100%.

 ### Code Coverage Report:
 Jest is configured to generate reports using [istanbul](https://istanbul.js.org/), you can find the report opening the following file `coverage/lcov-report/index.html`